 Every once in a while, as I’m putting together the multiple components that make up my child’s baby bottle, I’m reminded of nearly every action movie I’ve seen where a gunman, usually a sniper, quickly assembles his rifle before taking aim at some foreign dignitary from a perch atop a building.
 Not that a baby bottle is anything like a gun, unless it’s a squirt gun, but sometimes I wonder what my life would be like as a movie.

-If life as a parent were really just a movie, it would be much easier.
+If life as a parent were a movie, it would be much easier.
 There would be the humor, the occasional witty banter, the conflict, and the resolution with its happy ending where everyone would have grown, learned a valuable lesson, and realized they loved each other even more than they did two hours ago.

-This blog is especially written for new parents, those who haven’t had enough experience to laugh through their tears, as my mother would always say.
 Life has taught experienced parents that poop happens: usually in the diaper, sometimes in the clothes, and often on your lap, or your mother-in-law’s lap, your pastor’s lap, or your boss’ lap.
 The point is, parents, these things happen.
 They happen to the best of us.
 You are not alone.